ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 the features supported by the TEEP Agent, including cipher suites and protocol versions.
-Additionally, the TAM can selectively request data items from the TEEP Agent via the request parameter.
+Additionally, the TAM can selectively request data items from the TEEP Agent via sending the data-item-requested parameter.
 Currently, the following features are supported:

- - Request for attestation information,
+ - Request for attestation information of the TEEP Agent,
  - Listing supported extensions,
  - Querying installed Trusted Components, and
  - Request for logging information in SUIT Reports.

+If the TAM received an Error message with ERR_ATTESTATION_REQUIRED, it indicates that the TEEP Agent is requesting attestation information of the TAM in the attestation-payload and/or suit-report.

 Like other TEEP messages, the QueryRequest message is signed, and the relevant CDDL snippet is shown below.